 \subsubsection{Google Research Football}

-Google Research Football (GRF)~\cite{kurach2020google} is an open-source football simulator that emphasizes high-level actions.
+Google Research Football (GRF)~\citep{kurach2020google} is an open-source football simulator emphasizing high-level actions.
 It initially offers two scenarios: the football benchmark and the football academy with 11 specific tasks.
-Here, we focus exclusively on the football benchmark because it presents a more complex scenario that better demonstrates the effects of self-play, as opposed to testing on specially designed tasks.
+Here, we focus exclusively on the football benchmark because it presents a more complex scenario that better demonstrates the effects of self-play.
 GRF is particularly challenging due to the need for cooperation among teammates and competition against opposing teams.
-Additionally, it features long trajectories with 3000 steps per round, stochastic transitions, and sparse rewards, all of which contribute to its complexity.
+It features long trajectories with 3000 steps per round, stochastic transitions, and sparse rewards.

-WeKick~\cite{wekick} claimed victory in the GRF competition on Kaggle~\cite{kaggle}, which modified the game dynamics by allowing competitors to control just one player, either the ball carrier on offense or the nearest defender on defense.
-WeKick employed self-play strategies similar to those used in league training~\cite{vinyals2019grandmaster}.
-It initializes its opponent policy pool using strategies developed through reward shaping via RL, and through Generative Adversarial Imitation Learning~\cite{ho2016generative}, which facilitated learning from the tactics of other teams.
+WeKick~\citep{wekick} wins the GRF competition on Kaggle~\citep{kaggle}, which simplifies the game dynamics by allowing competitors to control only one player, either the ball carrier on offense or the nearest defender on defense.
+It employed self-play strategies similar to those used in league training~\citep{vinyals2019grandmaster}.
+It initializes its opponent policy pool using strategies developed through RL and Generative Adversarial Imitation Learning (GAIL)~\citep{ho2016generative} to facilitate the training process.